The core features of ASD include

-The following is a list of signs and symptoms common to ASD.
+Following are signs and symptoms common to ASD.
 Specific areas of deficit will vary; no one individual will have every sign and symptom.

 Deficits in joint attention include

-- restricted range of communicative functions to seek engagement and comfort from others,
+- restricted range of communicative functions to seek engagement and comfort from others;

 Deficits in social reciprocity include

-- difficulty initiating and responding to bids for interaction,
+- difficulty initiating bids for interaction,

-- limitations with maintaining turn-taking in interactions,
+- limitations with maintaining turn-taking in interactions, and

 Social cognition refers to the mental processes involved in perceiving, attending to, remembering, thinking about, and making sense of the people in our social world (Moskowitz, 2005).

-Deficits in social cognition include
+Deficits in social cognition include the following:

-- managing emotions,
+- understanding and regulating emotions,

-- appreciating the perspectives of others,
+- appreciating the perspective of others,

-- developing prosocial goals,
+- developing prosocial goals, and

 - using interpersonal skills to handle developmentally appropriate tasks

-(Payton et al., 2000);
+(Payton et al., 2000).

-- difficulty integrating diverse information to construct meaning in context (i.e., central coherence) (Frith & HappÈ, 1994).
+- Difficulty integrating diverse information to construct meaning in context (i.e., central coherence; Frith & Happé, 1994).

-- vocal development deficits, including
+- Vocal development deficits, including

 - atypical response to caregiver's vocalizations,

-- abnormal prosody once speech emerges (speech may sound robotic);
+- abnormal prosody once speech emerges (speech may sound robotic).

-- symbolic play deficits, including
+- Symbolic play deficits, including

 - delayed acquisition of functional and conventional use of objects,

-- limited cooperative play in interactive situations;
+- limited cooperative play in interactive situations.

-- conversation deficits, including
+- Conversation deficits, including